How to Get a spanish mortgage for non residents in 2025

 While mortgage interest rates for Spanish residents are at historic lows with many new mortgages having rates of 1% or less, non-resident spanish mortgages can be subject to interest rates of at least 2-2.5%.
 Non-resident mortgages in Spain are normally fixed rate and have a term of no more than 20 years.

-Types of Spanish mortgages
+Types of Spanish mortgages for foreigners

 Spain offers the usual types of spanish mortgages, with additional expat-focused Spanish mortgages offered by international banks and Spanish banks.
 Many Spanish mortgages have no restrictions on purchase price or nationality, though some products favor buyers from specific countries, or buying property in certain regions.
 But, what are the usual mortgage types?